 - To be recognized within the CSU System and throughout Connecticut as the center of distinction in Music and Music Education and to expand that recognition throughout the Northeast.

 - To offer clinics and seminars in professional career development for students in all music degree programs.

-- To develop festivals in the arts, including the annual Jazz Festival, Percussion Festival, Orchestra Festival, Chamber Music Festival, etc.
+- To develop, maintain, and support festivals in the arts, including the annual Jazz Festival, Choir Festival, etc.